raighi/PyRatDeliverable2/README.md

 # Students

 - Responsible of the codes: Gaspard Durnez
-- Responsible of the documentation:
+- Responsible of the documentation: Nioré Corentin
-- Responsible of the unit tests:
+- Responsible of the unit tests: Raphaël Hierso--Iglesias